-Doctoral Training in Neurobiology and Anatomy
+Doctoral Training in Neurobiology

-The Department of Neurobiology and Anatomy provides doctoral students with broad training in diverse areas of neuroscience and developmental biology.
+The Department of Neurobiology provides doctoral students with broad training in diverse areas of neuroscience and developmental biology.
 As part of a larger, vibrant neuroscience community, trainees have access to state-of-the-art technologies and facilities, as well as leaders in diverse fields that are located across campus.
 The department also has a wide range of research opportunities for undergraduates and medical students.

-Students interested in pursuing doctoral study in the Department of Neurobiology and Anatomy should apply to the Bioscience PhD Programs or the Interdepartmental Program in Neuroscience.
+Students interested in pursuing doctoral study in the Department of Neurobiology should apply to the Bioscience PhD Programs or the Interdepartmental Program in Neuroscience.
 Department faculty participate extensively in the courses and training activities offered by these programs.
 Students may also join the department through the University of Utah School of Medicine's MD/PhD program, or in exceptional cases by direct admission.
 After completing the first year of graduate work or first two years of medical school, students select a thesis laboratory.
-Bioscience Programs students who join the department, follow the program described below and receive a PhD in Neurobiology and Anatomy.
+Bioscience Programs students who join the department, follow the program described below and receive a PhD in Neurobiology.
 Neuroscience students who join the department follow the Neuroscience program requirements and receive a PhD in Neuroscience.

 A graduate student’s stipend and health, dental, and vision insurance are paid by the graduate program during their first year, and by the student’s advisor in subsequent years.
 Students may also obtain financial support through competitive training grants and fellowships.